Lease End

 Why Does Residual Value Matter?

 If you're considering a lease buyout (i.e., buying your car at the end of the lease), the residual value is key.
-It's the buyout amount, and it helps you decide whether it's a good deal to purchase the car.
+It's the main factor in determining your buyout cost, and that number helps you decide whether it's a good deal to purchase the car.

 • If the residual value is lower than your car’s current market value, then buying out your lease could be a smart move.
 You get a car worth more than the buyout price!

-• If the residual value is higher than your car’s current market value, you might want to pause and think about other options and factors as to why you might want to buy out your lease.
+• If the residual value is higher than your car’s current market value, you are "underwater" on your lease and might want to pause and think about other options.
+(Note that there still may be other factors as to why you might want to buy out your lease, even if it isn't as financially advantageous from an equity perspective.)

 The Bottom Line